Colleges

 Match:

-The school you are quite likely, based on admissions criteria, to be admitted to because your academic credentials are well within the average incoming freshman’s range.
+A match school is the school you are quite likely, based on admissions criteria, to be admitted to because your academic credentials are well within the average incoming freshman’s range.
 This is the college you are most likely to attend.
 At this school, you will fall within the mid-range of the class.

 Reach:

 This school is called a reach school because it’s possible, but not guaranteed, that you will be admitted.
 Your reach school shouldn't be a pipe dream; it should be somewhat within reason.
 For example, if you have a 2.5 GPA and are applying to Georgetown, it’s not a reach school – it’s a dream school.
-Your academic credentials usually fall below the average incoming freshman’s range.
+Your academic credentials will usually fall below the average incoming freshman’s range.

 Consider if Early Admission is for You

 Have you considered early decision, early action, or rolling admissions yet?
 If not, it’s time to start deciding and applying now.
 Be aware that some of the decisions can be binding, such as early decision.
 You want to be certain that, when applying early decision, you’re sure you’ll want to attend this college if admitted as it is contractually binding.
 There are plenty of pros and cons to early admissions, which you should evaluate before pursuing these routes.
-If you do decide that early admissions options are right for you, it’s time to work on your early applications.
+If you decide that early admissions options are right for you, it’s time to work on your early applications.
 Many deadlines fall between October and November, so now is the time to focus on finishing up your early applications for submission.

 Obtain Letters of Recommendation